HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 Key principle

-The Blacklist Engine always runs before the Filtering Rules.

-- If the blacklist blocks the message:
+The blacklist engine always runs before the filtering rules.
+If the blacklist blocks the message:
 - It is discarded immediately
 - It is never forwarded
 - It does not reach the Core